Dodô (footballer, born 1998): Coritiba

-Born in Taubaté, São Paulo, Dodô started his career at hometown club Taubaté in 2012, as a forward.
-In 2014, he moved to Coritiba and was promoted to the first team in 2016.
+Born in Taubaté, São Paulo, Brazil, Dodô started his career at hometown club Taubaté in 2012 playing as a forward.
+In 2014, he moved to fellow Brazilian side Coritiba and was promoted to the first team in 2016.

 Dodô made his first team debut on 11 March 2016, starting in a 3–0 home win against Avaí, for the year's Primeira Liga competition.
 He made his Série A debut on 14 May, starting in a 1–0 home win against Cruzeiro.

 Dodô established himself as a starter at Coxa, contributing with 26 league appearances during his first season, as his side narrowly avoided relegation; his contract was also renewed until June 2018 in September.

 Shakhtar Donetsk

-Amidst interest from German club FC Schalke 04 and Portuguese club S.L.
-Benfica, Dodô joined Ukrainian club Shakhtar Donetsk on 22 November 2017, for a fee of € 2 million.
+Amidst interest from clubs like Schalke 04 and Benfica, Dodô joined Ukrainian club Shakhtar Donetsk on 22 November 2017, for a fee of € 2 million.
 He made his debut abroad on 7 April 2018, coming on as a late substitute for fellow countryman Alan Patrick in a 2–0 away defeat of NK Veres Rivne.